asosnovsky/Shortumation/README.md

 ![image](https://user-images.githubusercontent.com/7451445/168672840-71ceaa8a-2bee-443e-9150-5b0f03b05d08.png)

-A [home-assistent addon](https://www.home-assistant.io/addons/) for a better UI for managing your automations & scripts.
+A [home-assistant addon](https://www.home-assistant.io/addons/) for a better UI for managing your automations & scripts.
 We provide a way to visualize and develop your automation using a visual-programming language that draws inspirations from [Node-Red](https://nodered.org/).

 ## Features